josephearl/website/content/post/static-sites-content-management.md

 Adding Netlify CMS to your static site is as a simple as [adding 2 files to your static content directory](https://github.com/netlify/netlify-cms/blob/master/docs/quick-start.md#app-file-structure) and tweaking the configuration for your site.

 [Forestry.io](https://forestry.io) is another alternative very similar to Netlify CMS but provided as a service so requires no modification to your existing site.
-It works with a greater variety of content hosts such as Amazon S3, Bitbucket and Fastly as well as GitHub and supports Jekyll and Hugo static site generators.
+It works with a greater variety of hosting services such as Amazon S3, Bitbucket and Fastly as well as GitHub and supports Jekyll and Hugo static site generators.